BrianLima/UWPHook/README.md

 ![](https://i.imgur.com/on46CMQ.png)

-Close UWPHook, restart Steam, click play on your UWP game, and Steam will show your current game on your status as long as you are playing it!
+Close UWPHook, restart Steam if prompted, click play on your UWP game, and Steam will show your current game on your status as long as you are playing it!

 ----------